A mathematical model of clonal hematopoiesis explaining phase transitions in chronic myeloid leukemia: The Mathematical Model

-where $\varphi_{N} = \frac{1}{1+b_{1}NSC+b_{2}ASC}$. \\
+where $\varphi_{H} = \frac{1}{1+b_{1}HCSC+b_{2}MCSC}$. \\

-The normal cycling stem cells (NSCs) can also enter a resting phase called the $G_{0}$ phase, during which they transition into normal quiescent stem cells (NQSCs).
-After a certain period of time, the quiescent stem cells can reactivate and return to the active state as normal cycling stem cells (see Mackey \cite{m}, Foo \textit{et al.} \cite{fdc}, Fuchs and Chen \cite{fc}):
+The healthy cycling stem cells (HCSCs) can also enter a resting phase called the $G_{0}$ phase, during which they transition into healthy quiescent stem cells (HQSCs).
+After a certain period of time, the quiescent stem cells can reactivate and return to the active state as healthy cycling stem cells (see Mackey \cite{m}, Foo \textit{et al.} \cite{fdc}, Fuchs and Chen \cite{fc}):

-Normal cycling stem cells (NSCs) can also undergo asymmetric division, thus maintaining their numbers and giving rise to one intermediate normal progenitor cell (NPC) (see Morrison and Kimble \cite{mk}, Dingli \textit{et al.} \cite{dtm} and Barile \textit{et al.} \cite{bbf}):
+Healthy cycling stem cells (HCSCs) can also undergo asymmetric division, giving rise to one healthy cycling stem cell (HCSC), thereby maintaining their numbers, and one intermediate healthy progenitor cell (HPC) destined for differentiation (see Morrison and Kimble \cite{mk}, Dingli \textit{et al.} \cite{dtm}, and Barile \textit{et al.} \cite{bbf}):